ComputerScienceHouse/proxstar/developing/README.md

 I would recommend setting up a development account on your Proxmox node.
 Name it anything.
 (Maybe `proxstartest`?).
 This is necessary to grab authentication tokens and the like.
 It should have the same permissions as `root@pam`.
 You can accomplish this by creating a group in `Datacenter > Permissions > Groups` and adding `Administrator` permissions to the group, then adding your user to the group.
 If you do this, then it's easy to enable/disable it for development.
 You should also generate an SSH key for the user.

-You might also have to set up a pool on your Proxmox node with your CSH username.
+When you log into your Proxstar instance, it should auto-create the pool.
+If for some reason it doesn't, you can set up a pool on your Proxmox node with your CSH username.
 To do this, go into `Datacenter > Permissions > Pools > Create`.

 2. Set up your environment